 Some funds charge a sales commission, known as a sales load or simply a load.
 A front-end load is a commission paid when you buy the fund, while a back-end load is a commission paid when you sell.
 That said, there are many great no-load mutual funds in the market, so you should generally avoid any mutual fund with a sales load.

 You can find mutual funds that invest in many asset classes, but most invest in either stocks (equities) or bonds (fixed income).
-Investors should generally have some of each in their portfolio, with older and less risk-tolerant investors focusing more on bonds, and younger investors maintaining a more stock-heavy allocation.
+Investors should generally have some of each in their portfolio.
+Older and less risk-tolerant investors should generally focus more on bonds.
+On the other hand, younger investors are better off maintaining a more stock-heavy allocation.

 You should weigh a couple of factors when considering how much to invest.
 First, most mutual funds have minimum investment requirements.
 As an example, one of the most widely held active mutual funds, the Dodge & Cox Stock Fund (NASDAQMUTFUND:DODGX), has a $2,500 minimum initial investment for standard accounts and a $1,000 minimum if you’re investing through an IRA.
-Subsequent investments must also be at least $100.
+Additional investments must also be at least $100.
 Be sure to check fund minimums before investing.

-The brokerage route is a great choice if you want to own mutual funds from several different firms or if you want to maintain a portfolio of mutual funds and stocks all in one place.
-It's also a good option if you aren't sure what mutual funds you want, as many of the top online brokers have excellent mutual fund screening and research tools.
+The brokerage route is a great choice if you want to own mutual funds from several different firms, and it can help maintain a portfolio of mutual funds and stocks in one place.
+A brokerage account is also a good option if you aren't sure what mutual funds you want.
+Many of the top online brokers have excellent mutual fund screening and research tools.